mezzio/mezzio/docs/book/cookbook/flash-messengers.md

 forms.)
 As such, flash messages usually are session-based; the message is set in one request, and accessed and cleared in another.

-Expressive does not provide native session facilities out-of-the-box, which means you will need:
+Mezzio does not provide native session facilities out-of-the-box, which means you will need:

 - Session functionality.